sdowding/resume/README.md

 #### Project: Pre-Authorized Payment & Risk Replacement

-- Designed, implemented, and lead the replacement of the pre-authorized payment (direct deposits) system.
+- Designed, implemented, and lead the replacement of an existing system build around manual processes.
-- From start to launch 3 months after my first day with no customer outages.
+- Went from start to launch 3 months after my first day with no customer outages.
-- Using pub/sub for loose coupling with existing payment services.
+- Uses pub/sub for loose coupling with existing payment services.

 #### Project: Company Level Contributions